Lit Silicon: A Case Where Thermal Imbalance Couples Concurrent Execution in Multiple GPUs: : Characterization

-\item \circled{3} Since the straggler starts the communication kernels later, and all communication kernels on all GPUs need to synchronize at the end (indicated by the three blue blocks ending together), the straggler actually has shorter overlap between computation and communication kernels.
-Due to the resource contention during overlap (Section \ref{sec:bckg_c3}, concurrent compute and communication kernels sharing finite GPU resources), the straggler with less overlap now wins in runtime, and leaders are forced to run much longer than needed.
-At the end, the lead gained in constant overlap kernels balances out the lag gained in \textit{varying overlap} kernels, and \textit{equilibrium} is reached, indicated by identical lead values \circled{b}, \circled{c}, and \circled{d}. \item \circled{4} At the end of the iteration, leaders complete all kernels earlier and wait for the straggler to finish.
+\item \circled{3} Since the straggler starts communication later, leaders must wait (indicated by the three blue blocks ending together) increasing their overlap.
+Due to the resource contention during overlap (Section \ref{sec:bckg_c3}), leaders run slower than stragglers for these \textit{varying overlap} kernels.
+This contention balances out the lead gained from \textit{constant overlap} kernels and \textit{equilibrium} is reached, indicated by identical lead values \circled{b}, \circled{c}, and \circled{d}. \item \circled{4} At the end of the iteration, leaders complete all kernels earlier and wait for the straggler to finish.
 The next iteration will restart the process of \circled{1}-\circled{4}, indicated by the dashed vertical line. \end{itemize}

-\insight[ins:c3-lit]{ The coupling between thermally induced straggling and C3 has a major impact on performance variation and inefficiency that dynamically accumulates across layers.
-The leaders are faster for constant overlap kernels (lower temperature, higher frequency at leaders), while the straggler is faster for varying overlap kernels since communication kernels serve as synchronization points across GPUs.
-The performance variation ultimately balances out to reach equilibrium.
+\insight[ins:c3-lit]{ The coupling between thermally induced straggling and C3 has a major impact on performance variation and inefficiency that dynamically accumulates across layers, since communication kernels serve as synchronization points across GPUs.
+The performance variation creates a negative feedback loop, and ultimately balances out to reach equilibrium.
 We coin this dynamic process as \name. }